MirandaFernando/BackEnd-gainslol/README.md

-# Gainslol api

-Ruby on Rails 6 as an API for website gainslol.
+# Ruby on Rails 6 as an API for website Gainslol.

+This was a personal project to learn to develop Rails applications, the project is about an API so that sports traders can easily be faded and agile its entries.
+The frontend of the application is at https://github.com/joao-mcf/frontend-gainslol.
+Project developed along with https://github.com/Joao-MCF

 <table>
   <tr>